HdrHistogram/HdrHistogram_py/README.rst

 Source code installation and Unit Testing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This is the method to use for any development work with this library or if you want to run the test code.
+This is the method to use for any development work with this library or if you want to read or run the test code.

-Install the unit test automation harness tox and hdrhistogram from github
+Install the unit test automation harness tox and hdrhistogram from github:

 .. code::